 - 2 cups low-sodium chicken broth

-- 2 tablespoons chicken bouillon paste
+- 2 teaspoons chicken bouillon paste

 - 1 tablespoon garlic powder